robertjskelton/robertjskelton.github.io/_posts/2023-05-01-ferrari-360-repair-at-vlads-autobahn.markdown

 Started a chargeback through Chase for $3800 for the timing issues and transmission hours doubling without being informed, which is illegal in Florida. .

 # 3/28/2023
 The top that Vlad had "fixed" stopped working completely.
 Won't go up or down and is stuck in the middle.
-I ended up partially fixing it myself, but this is an issue that Vlad's Autobahn caused by rebuilding a hydrauilic incorrectly.
+I ended up partially fixing it myself, but this is an issue that Vlad's Autobahn caused by rebuilding a hydraulic incorrectly.
 The hydraulic behind the passenger headrest is shooting fluid.

 # 4/28/2023
 Chase approves my first charge back on the transmission/timing/timing belt issues.